AndroidConu-2017/10-sample-fragments-somewhat-complex/README.md

-# week11-SimpleFragments
+# -SimpleFragments
-Sample code from the course textbook (see
+Sample code from the course textbook

+Annuzzi, Darcey, Conder Introduction to Android Application Development: Android Essentials, 5/E ISBN-13: 978-0134389455

 On portrat it shows two activities
 1. Activity with a ListFragment with an onclick that launches